OPS-E2E-PPE/VBA-Docs/access/Concepts/Data-Access-Objects/find-a-record-in-a-dynaset-type-or-snapshot-type-dao-recordset.md

 ---
-title: Find a record in a dynaset-type or snapshot-type DAO Recordset ms.prod: access ms.assetid: f79f47e1-63a9-774d-4d07-32759ac30c8b ms.date: 09/21/2018
+title: Find a record in a dynaset-type or snapshot-type DAO Recordset ms.assetid: f79f47e1-63a9-774d-4d07-32759ac30c8b ms.date: 09/21/2018 ms.localizationpriority: medium
-localization_priority: Priority
 ---

 # Find a record in a dynaset-type or snapshot-type DAO Recordset

-You can use the Find methods to locate a record in a dynaset-type or snapshot-type **[Recordset](../../../api/overview/Access.md)** object.
+Use the Find methods to locate a record in a dynaset-type or snapshot-type **[Recordset](../../../api/overview/Access.md)** object.
 DAO provides the following Find methods:

 - The **[FindFirst](../../../api/overview/Access.md)** method finds the first record that satisfies the specified criteria.